ollert/ollert/README.md

 ####Development

+Requirements

+* ruby 2.1.0
+* mongodb
+* bundler

-Get ruby 2.1.0 and bundler, then use `bundle install` to install all the necessary gems.
+Use `bundle install` to install required gems.

-Get sqlite.

-Run `rake db:migrate` to migrate the database to the most recent version.

 Run `rake` to start the application on `localhost:4000`.